18F/10x-dux-vuls-eval/README.md

 Project documentation is in the [./docs](./docs) directory.

+Deployment instructions for developers or DevOps engineers are in [./docs/DEPLOY.md](./docs/DEPLOY.MD).

+Architecture and design rationale are in [./docs/ARCHITECTURE.md](./docs/ARCHITECTURE.md).

 ## Project Directory Structure

 - Custom container build components are in the [./docker](./docker) directory.